lineality/run_R_in_Python/README.md

 retcode = subprocess.call([ where R is on your computer , the r script])
 ```
 ## Script Factory
-#### With python we can make and remake and run R script very easily as we need them.
+#### With python we can make and remake and run R scripts very easily as we need them.
 This may be a little verbose, but it is not fragile, OS dependent, or a black box.